Drug Substance vs. Drug Product

-The drug substance is obtained after drug candidate selection, very early in development, before drug product development.
-To develop a drug product (the final formulated drug) from a drug substance, it’s important to understand the drug substance’s physicochemical properties.
+The drug substance is obtained after drug candidate selection, very early in development and before drug product development.
+To develop a drug product (the final formulated drug) from a drug substance it’s important to understand the drug substance’s physicochemical properties.
 Biorelevant solubility testing of the drug substance is performed to understand the compound’s solubility and therefore choose the right formulation strategy.

-Understanding the difference between drug substance and drug product is essential for choosing what in vitro testing to carry out, which also depends on the stage of preclinical development you’re at.
+Understanding the difference between drug substance and drug product is essential for choosing which in vitro tests to perform.